Lower Yosemite Falls Hike, Best Hikes in Yosemite National Park

 Big Oak Flat Entrance (Year Round): West Side, Closest to Modesto

-Big Oak is another big entrance point, with access to the highest parts of the park on Highway 120, which turns into Tioga Road.
+This entrance at Big Oak gives access to the highest parts of the park on Highway 120, which turns into Tioga Road.
 Check closure information as summer 2023 kicked off with this entrance road closed due to cracking.

 Hetch Hetchy Entrance (Year-Round with Seasonal Closures): NW Side, Access Only from West